 |The Shreveport-Caddo Metropolitan Planning Commission is currently working with citizens within the planning area to develop a development code that better represents the people it regulates.
 This webpage will be updated periodically with revised drafts of the new Planning Area Development Code (PADC).
 Learn about the code and provide feedback throughout the creation of the PADC.|

-THE PADC PUBLIC REVIEW PERIOD IS NOW OPEN.
+THE PADC PUBLIC REVIEW PERIOD FOR DRAFT TWO IS NOW OPEN.

-Draft One’s comments will be reviewed through the month of January 2021.
-Draft Two will be released in early February.
+Draft One received public comments through the month of January 2021.

 Protect the Rural Character